stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/15-scale-app/scale-app.md

   ![scale-down](images/back-to-one-pod.png)

-   WELLDONE!!
+   WELL DONE!!
 YOU NOW HAVE AUTO SCALING WITH YOUR APPLICATION!!